Yamaha FS1: Design

 Originally the FS1-E was built as a five-speed transmission light motorcycle.
 It was originally called the FS1.
 Due to the regulations in Europe, the FS1-E was downtuned with a four-speed transmission.

 The Yamaha FS1-E has a 49 cc, single cylinder, two-stroke, air-cooled, rotary disc-valved engine with a four-speed gearbox.
 The FS1-E was the FS1 with the suffix E, which stood for England (differing from the models sold in other countries as the FS1-E had more cycle parts in common with other UK-imported Yamaha models).
 Yamaha introduced various improvements such as a front disc brake (FS1-E DX model) over the years, and later an autolube model with a two-stroke oil tank and oil pump, with no need to manually mix two-stroke oil into the fuel tank.

 About 200,000 were produced for the UK market.
-An award winning short film was produced in 2006 and is available entitled 'Fizzy Days' encompassing the bikes and the era.
+An award-winning short film was produced in 2006 and is available entitled 'Fizzy Days' encompassing the bikes and the era.

 Pedals

 The FS1-E had the ability to be powered by pushbike type pedals since this was a legal requirement for registration as a moped in the United Kingdom and some other European countries at the time.

 The special pedal cranks allowed both pedals to be rotated forward so that the pedals would form motorcycle-style footrests in normal operation.
 To engage the pedals, the left-hand pedal crank could be rotated 180 degrees backwards and locked, and a drive gear engaged allowing the user to pedal.
 A short chain connected the pedal drive to the main engine-chain drive system.
 Pedalling was hard work for the rider: there was no freewheel and the pedal gearing was very low.
 The engine could be started with pedal drive engaged, causing the pedals to rotate under engine power when the bike was in gear.
 In practice, the cam and shaft arrangement to engage the pedals frequently seized (in normal operation, a rider would very rarely engage pedal-drive as it was less tiring to push than to pedal).

 The pedals were designed by Henk Dullens, a former employee of "Het Motorpaleis" in The Netherlands.
-The system was designed for a Yamaha F5, which was basically the ancestor for the FS1-E.
+The system was originally designed for the Yamaha F5, which was a predecessor of the FS1-E.